-A Canadian national, Louise Arbour served as the United Nations High Commissioner for Human Rights from 2004 to 2008, then as President and CEO of the International Crisis Group from 2009 until 2014.
-She also served on the Supreme Court of Canada from 1999 to 2004.
+A Canadian national, Louise Arbour served as the United Nations High Commissioner for Human Rights from 2004 to 2008, and as Special Representative of the Secretary-General for International Migration from 2016 to 2018.
+She also served on the Supreme Court of Canada from 1999 to 2004 and was President and CEO of the International Crisis Group from 2009 until 2014.

 Ms. Arbour began her academic career in 1974 at Osgoode Hall Law School of York University in Toronto.
 In December 1987 she was appointed to the Supreme Court of Ontario, and in 1990 to the Court of Appeal for Ontario.
 In 1995, as Commissioner of an inquiry into the Prison for Women in Kingston, Ontario she produced a report which accelerated the move towards modern institutions specifically designed to meet the security and programming needs of women inmates.

 In 1996, Ms. Arbour was appointed by the Security Council of the United Nations as Chief Prosecutor for the International Criminal Tribunals for the former Yugoslavia and for Rwanda.
 After three years as Prosecutor, she resigned to take up her appointment to the Supreme Court of Canada.

 Ms. Arbour has received 39 honorary degrees and is affiliated with many distinguished professional societies and organisations.
 In 2009, she became a member of the Advisory Board for the 2011 World Bank Development Report: ‘Conflict, Security and Development’; in 2010, she joined the Global Commission on Elections, Democracy and Security; and in April 2011, became a member of the Global Commission on Drug Policy.